antonlabz/KantOS/README.md

 - Place the downloaded ZIP file into the `Themes` folder of your SD card
 - Apply the theme by going to `Apps > Themes` and selecting it

-# What is the difference between `Ver.
-A` and `Ver.
-B`?
+# How is `Ver.
+B` different?

-`Ver.
-A` is the original design concept based off the muOS theme which has the 3 primary menus as buildings, while the remaining menus are minimal icons.
+The original design is based off the muOS theme which has the 3 primary menus as buildings, while the remaining menus are more 'material' minimal icons.

 `Ver.
-B` is a more overworld-focused theme, and has transformed the 3 aforementioned minimal icons to overworld variants.
+B` is a an overworld-focused theme which changes the icons for `Expert`, `Apps` & `Settings` to overworld elements, in order to match the aesthetic of the buildings.

 Please see the next section which showcases both.

 # Screenshots

-#### Version A
+#### Original

 ![original](https://github.com/user-attachments/assets/84aa3e1a-4059-471a-aba8-28ef43c0eca6)